webrecorder/browsertrix/docs/user-guide/workflow-setup.md

-# Workflow Setup
+# Crawl Workflow Setup

-The first step in creating a new workflow is to choose what type of crawl you want to run.
+The first step in creating a new crawl workflow is to choose what type of crawl you want to run.
 Crawl types are fixed and cannot be converted or changed later.

 `URL List`{ .badge-blue }
 :   The crawler visits every URL specified in a list, and optionally every URL linked on those pages.